-- (a) Subject to subclause 42.16(c), where an employee was, immediately prior to being engaged, employed in the service of the Commonwealth of Australia or any other State or Territory Government of Australia, or any Western Australian Public Sector employer, and that employment was continuous with this service as defined by this clause, that employee will be entitled to long service leave providing there is an equivalent reciprocal arrangement with that other jurisdiction that recognises service, determined in the following manner. - (i) Service with the previous employer will be converted into service for the purpose of these conditions by calculating the proportion that the service with the previous employer bears to a full qualifying period in accordance with the provisions that applied in the previous employment and applying that proportion to a full qualifying period in accordance with the provisions of this clause. - (ii) Service with the Western Australian Public Sector necessary to complete a qualifying period for an entitlement of long service leave will be calculated in accordance with the provisions of these conditions. - (iii) An employee will not become entitled to long service leave or payment for long service leave unless they have completed three years continuous service with the Western Australian Public Sector. - (iv) Where an employee would, but for the provisions of paragraph (c) of this subclause, have become entitled to long service leave before the expiration of three years' continuous service with the State, service subsequent to that date of entitlement will count towards the next grant of long service leave. - (b) No employee will be entitled to the benefit of this subclause if service with the previous employer was terminated for reasons which would entitle that employer to dismiss the employee without notice. - (c) Nothing in these conditions confers on any employee previously employed by the Commonwealth or another State or Territory Government of Australia any entitlement to a complete period of long service leave that accrued prior to the date on which the employee was employed by the Western Australian Public Sector employer. - 42.17 Employee ill during Long Service Leave - (a) Where an employee, through personal ill health is confined to his/her place of residence or a hospital for a continuous period of 14 days or more during any period of long service leave and such confinement, is certified to by a duly qualified medical practitioner, such period will be considered personal leave and subject to the provisions of this Agreement. - (b) The period during long service leave for which paid personal leave has been approved will be given as additional long service at a time convenient to the employer.
+- (a) Subject to subclause 43.16(c), where an Employee was, immediately prior to being engaged, employed in the service of the Commonwealth of Australia or any other State or Territory Government of Australia, or any Western Australian Public Sector Employer, and that employment was continuous with this service as defined by this clause, that Employee will be entitled to Long Service Leave providing there is an equivalent reciprocal arrangement with that other jurisdiction that recognises service, determined in the following manner. - (i) Service with the previous Employer will be converted into service for the purpose of these conditions by calculating the proportion that the service with the previous Employer bears to a full qualifying period in accordance with the provisions that applied in the previous employment and applying that proportion to a full qualifying period in accordance with the provisions of this clause. - (ii) Service with the Western Australian Public Sector necessary to complete a qualifying period for an entitlement of Long Service Leave will be calculated in accordance with the provisions of these conditions. - (iii) An Employee will not become entitled to Long Service Leave or payment for Long Service Leave unless they have completed three years continuous service with the Western Australian Public Sector. - (iv) Where an Employee would, but for the provisions of paragraph (c) of this subclause, have become entitled to Long Service Leave before the expiration of three years' continuous service with the State, service subsequent to that date of entitlement will count towards the next grant of Long Service Leave.

+- (b) No Employee will be entitled to the benefit of this subclause if service with the previous Employer was terminated for reasons which would entitle that Employer to dismiss the Employee without notice. - (c) Nothing in these conditions confers on any Employee previously employed by the Commonwealth or another State or Territory Government of Australia any entitlement to a complete period of Long Service Leave that accrued prior to the date on which the Employee was employed by the Western Australian Public Sector Employer.

+43.17 Employee ill during Long Service Leave

-42.18 Any period of service during which, or for which, an employee receives or has received payment, or any other compensation, in lieu of long service leave will not be counted as service for the purpose of determining any future entitlement to long service leave.
+- (a) Where an Employee, through personal ill health is confined to his/her place of residence or a hospital for a continuous period of 14 days or more during any period of Long Service Leave and such confinement, is certified to by a duly qualified medical practitioner, such period will be considered Personal Leave and subject to the provisions of this Agreement. - (b) The period during Long Service Leave for which paid Personal Leave has been approved will be given as additional long service at a time convenient to the Employer. - 43.18 Any period of service during which, or for which, an Employee receives or has received payment, or any other compensation, in lieu of Long Service Leave will not be counted as service for the purpose of determining any future entitlement to Long Service Leave.

-43. CASHING OUT LEAVE ENTITLEMENTS
+44. CASHING OUT LEAVE ENTITLEMENTS

-- 43.1 The purposes of this clause is to allow employees the option of receiving payment in lieu of accrued entitlements to annual leave, long service leave and accrued days off when the employee's request stems from some personal circumstances which are out of the ordinary and have resulted in a particular need for money. - 43.2 The inclusion of this clause will not be taken of itself to imply that there are any grounds for diminishing an employee's entitlements to annual leave, long service leave or accrued days off. - 43.3 Application - (a) An employee may request, in writing, to be paid out part of their entitlement to annual leave, long service leave or accrued days off pursuant to this clause. - (b) The Employer will consider the employee's application and respond in writing. - 43.4 The rate of pay at which an accrued leave entitlement is paid out will be the rate that would have been paid had the leave been taken. - 43.5 The maximum amount of accrued leave which may be paid out at any time is the balance in excess of 20 days leave.
-The minimum 20 days leave retained can be comprised of either annual leave or accrued days off or a combination of both.
+- 44.1 The purposes of this clause is to allow Employees the option of receiving payment in lieu of accrued entitlements to Annual Leave, Long Service Leave and accrued days off when the Employee's request stems from some personal circumstances which are out of the ordinary and have resulted in a particular need for money. - 44.2 The inclusion of this clause will not be taken of itself to imply that there are any grounds for diminishing an Employee's entitlements to Annual Leave, Long Service Leave or accrued days off.

-44. PERSONAL LEAVE
+44.3 Application